biomedical textiles, specializing in braided and

 - Porosity: material porosity determines the rate of tissue growth on and around the implant

-- Surface: must provide suitable artificial surface for the body’s cells to attach to and grow upon
+- Surface: must provide a suitable artificial surface for the body’s cells to attach to and grow upon

-- Tensile Strength: must provide adequate tensile strength, and maintain that strength throughout the life of the implant, whether it’s biodegradable or biostable.
+- Tensile Strength: must provide adequate tensile strength, and maintain that strength throughout the life of the implant, whether it’s biodegradable or biostable

 Nitinol (NiTi) is a biostable alloy of nickel and titanium that exhibits outstanding shape memory and superelastic properties.
 All nitinol devices are processed using heat.
 If oxygen is also present, then a non-stable thermal oxide layer can form on the nitinol surface.
 Electropolishing or chemical etching is usually necessary to remove the non-stable thermal oxide layer.
 Then the nitinol surface must be passivated, before implanting into the human body.
 Passivation increases the corrosion resistance of nitinol by creating a thin stable oxide layer on the material’s surface.
 This oxide layer protects tissue by preventing oxidation and ionization of the nickel and titanium bi-metal.

 PET is an abbreviation of polyethylene-terephthalate, which is the chemical name for polyester.
 It is a biocompatible, biostable thermoplastic, polymeric material used in blood-contact medical devices since mid-1950.
-It has very good strength compared to natural fibers, and promotes rapid growth of endothelial cells in a blood environment.
+It has very good strength compared to natural fibers and promotes rapid growth of endothelial cells in a blood environment.

 UHMWPE (ultra-high molecular weight polyethylene) is a biocompatible, biostable thermoplastic material.
 It differs from PET in that it has higher strength and does not promote endothelial cell growth.
 It also provides excellent corrosion and stress wear resistance, self-lubricating qualities, and a low coefficient of friction.
-It has been used primarily in suture applications where strength is an important factor, such as cardiac surgery and in hip, knee, rotator cuff and spine implants/ repairs.
+It has been used primarily in suture applications where strength is an important factor, such as cardiac surgery and in the hip, knee, rotator cuff, and spine implants/ repairs.

 Biocompatible Resorbable Polymeric Yarns